tomtclai/Instant-Lyrics/README.md

 * Build and run by opening the .xcodeproj file
 * You don't have to have a developer account to load apps to your device ([More info](http://bouk.co/blog/sideload-iphone/))

+#### Why is this not on the App store?
+Apple rejected this app because lyrics are usually copyrighted.
+At this point in time, there is nothing I could do about it.

 #### Author
 * [tomtclai](https://github.com/tomtclai)